The Warsaw Metro.

 Almost all shops, hotels and restaurants in Warsaw accept international credit/ debit cards (In some cases you may have to spend a minimum of 6 or 10 zloty if you want to pay by card), and wherever you find yourself there will be a cash dispenser where you can insert your card and receive Polish zloty.

 Local food shops are open from 6-7 a.m. till late evening.
 Most ordinary shops open at 9, 10 or 11 a.m. and close around 6.00 p.m.
 18.00.
 Many shopping centres keep open till 9.00 or 10.00 p.m.
-Many shops close on Sundays, but shopping centres are only closed on 13 special yearly holidays, where it is mandatory to close.
+Larger shops must close on some Sundays (open first and last Sunday of the month), and they will be closed on 13 special yearly holidays, where it is mandatory to close.

 Most cafes are open from early morning, most restaurants open at 11:00 or 12:00, but some of them close quite early.